opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

   XTitle with position='top' and textAnchor='end'
 - currently always using indices for keys - may need to revisit this when think about animation, interaction, ...
 - we can pass arbitrary attr values to ticks, labels etc, but not to marks - since all 'other props' are interpreted as channels.
 Can/should we allow passing arb attr values through to the svg element representing the mark?
+- `ResposiveContainer` is currently only respsonsive on horizontal changes

 Add to docs above
 - padding (on axis, ticks, ...) pushes them away from panel whereas dx,dy props are always in pixels and +ve x to right, +ve y downwards